 Program Effectiveness Data Link

-- Health Science 1090 Medical Terminology "B" or better
+- Health Science 1090 Medical Terminology Grade “B” or better*

-- Biology 2113 Anatomy & Physiology I and its lab component "B" or better
+- Biology 2113 Anatomy & Physiology and its lab component Grade “B” or better in both.

-- Biology 2114 Anatomy & Physiology II and its lab component "B" or better
+- Biology 2114 Anatomy & Physiology and its lab component Grade “B” or better in both.

-- Must meet all eligibility requirements for entry into Radiologic Technology Program, including but not limited to achieving a minimum grade of (B) in MATH 1111, BIOL 2113, BIOL 2113 Lab, BIOL 2114, BIOL 2114 Lab, ALHS 1090 are less than five (5) years old.
+- Must meet all eligibility requirements for entry into Radiologic Technology Program, including but not limited to achieving a minimum grade of (B) in BIOL 2113, BIOL 2113 Lab, BIOL 2114, BIOL 2114 Lab, ALHS 1090 and are less than five (5) years old.

-1. Program Information Sessions are offered throughout the school year.
-Prospective students must attend at least once.
+1. Program Information Sessions are offered throughout the school year and prospective students must attend at least one.
 The Program hosts these information sessions to provide detailed information about the profession and the program itself.
 Prospective students will gain useful information regarding program costs, program requirements, program course information etc. The dates for information sessions will be posted.

 3. Submit an application to the ATC Radiologic Technology program.
-This form is included inside the Radiologic Technology application packet (distributed during the information session)
+This application is available on request in January and is distributed during the information session.